(you can read Audrey’s birth story here and Oliver’s birth story here.)

 I don’t think you can ever feel ready for a moment like this – ready for the intensity of both pain and joy.
 Feeling as though your body may literally burst and your heart along with it.
 I keep seeing your face, sweet Henry boy, and I get a thrill in the pit of me, the kind you get when you are about to free fall in a roller coaster, fear and wonder all at once—wanting out (now!) and craving the exhilaration at the same time.
 I know you have to be brave too, and I hope this isn’t too hard or painful for you.
 I hope you know that mommy is thinking of you the whole time.
 I hope that I can do a good job for you.
 I am already yours and you are already mine.
 We’ve been this way for many months.
 By delivering you, I am partly losing you, losing being your only, but I so want to see-kiss-hold-know you.
 Please be gentle with your momma, Mr. Penz, know she is being brave for you.
 Love you son and see you soon.

-was strangely normal.
+The next morning was strangely normal.
 We went for a nice long early morning walk around our neighborhood, grabbed a couple of coffees and walked around the Lake.
 I did not have a single contraction.
 I surrendered to it and embraced the opportunity to allow my body to rest.

 And in an instant it was over, and I was holding him, all warm and gooey and wonderful.